prooph/proophessor/docs/tutorial/aggregate_dependencies.md

 ```

-If everything is ok the `Basket` aggregate accepts the product and records the `ProductAddedToBasket` event but now
+If everything is ok, the `Basket` aggregate accepts the product and records the `ProductAddedToBasket` event, but now
 with additional information, so we need to add new getter methods to the event.

 *File: ./Baset/src/Model/Event/ProductAddedToBasket.php*